SethSterlin/A-B-Landing-Page-Test-Maven-Fuzzy-Factory/README.md

 ---

-## Data Structure & Initial Checks
+## Data Structure, Initial Checks, and Key Concepts

 ### Dataset used